Retirement Pension Premium

 Normally, you don’t need to make a separate claim for the Retirement Pension Premium.
 Entitlement will be considered when you reach the age of 75 and we will let you know whether or not you are entitled.

-See benefits rates for the maximum amount of Retirement Pension Premium payable.
+The maximum amount of Retirement Pension Premium payable is £20 per week.